 So I decided to put the two sharpening methods to the test – which are both different from what I normally do with my images.
 Considering I personally don’t sharpen my photos in either fashion, I found this very interesting to compare.

-If you’re looking for a step-by-step instruction on how to perform either of these sharpening methods, check out PhotoshopSupport.com for a great tutorial with screen captures.
+If you’re looking for step-by-step instructions on how to perform either of these sharpening methods, check out PhotoshopSupport.com for a great tutorial with screen captures.

 First, we’re going to compare the high-pass filter to the unsharp mask, and then compare that to how I usually sharpen my photos.

 This photo will serve as our sample image:

 This is the “before” photo – prior to any sharpening.
 I reduced the size to 1500px on the longest side for the purpose of this test.

 Since all images looked virtually the same at this size when sharpened, I decided to zoom in to individual pixels to show the differences.

 This is what the pixels look like prior to any sharpening – a bit soft and could use some definition.

 The High Pass Filter

 As you can tell, there is much difference between the original and the sharpened versions.
 While these examples are open for interpretation, I’ll offer my opinion – I think the high pass filter damaged the image too much when compared to the unsharp mask.
 You can see more halos and distortion, and the background had more noise apparent.